oxxenix/intel-resource-drivers-for-kubernetes/doc/gaudi/USAGE.md

 The [Intel Gaudi Resource Driver Helm Chart](../../charts/intel-gaudi-resource-driver) is published as a package to GitHub OCI registry, and can be installed directly with Helm.

+## Known issues

+- In K8s v1.34.0 - v1.34.1 the kubelet might lose GRPC connection to a DRA driver after 30 minutes of inactivity.
+To prevent this situation, enable `ResourceHealthStatus` feature-gate in Kubelet and api-server.
+- In K8s v1.34-0 - v1.34.1 the Device Taint Eviction Controller can evict a Pod with a DeviceTaintToleration immediately after successful scheduling.
+Solution is to upgrade the cluster to a newer K8s version.